 - Don’t forget about the pockets!

 There’s quite a variety of pockets available for home tables.
-For example, you can go with plastic or leather.
-You can go with fringe or shield pocket styles.
+For example, you can go with plastic or leather, or you can go with fringe or shield pocket styles.
 If you want to take it to the next level, then you can even install your own ball return system.

 - Last but not least, if your pool table is up and running, consider investing in a pool table cover to protect your investment and hard work.

 There are myriad pool table cover choices available on the market today, and it’s essential to keep the table protected even from dust so that your pool table remains intact and usable for years to come.

 Why It’s Best to Leave Building Pool Tables to The Professionals

-The experts at Century Billiards know the satisfaction of building a custom pool table, one tailored to exact taste and specifications.
+The experts at Century Billiards know the satisfaction of building a custom pool table, one tailored to your exact taste and specifications.
 They also know what it takes to build one to perfection.

-Thus, even with all of the insider, pro advice listed here, you still might want to consider consulting a professional pool table company that has the experience to build a professional-grade, custom pool table for you.
-You’ll find that it’s worth the investment without all of the hassles of doing it yourself.
+Thus, even with all of the insider and pro advice listed here, you might still want to consider consulting a professional pool table company that has the experience to build a professional-grade, custom pool table for you.
+You’ll find it’s worth the investment without all of the hassles of doing it yourself.

 Our friendly staff can answer any questions – including the eight questions to always consider when purchasing a pool table – regarding Century Billiards’ custom pool tables and the work and pride that go into each one of them.
 Looking forward to hearing from you soon!